Analysis | The end of the road for American exceptionalism

 Polling already shows that a younger generation of Americans are less likely to believe in the “exceptional” nature of their country and more likely to want the United States to play a more limited, humble role on the world stage.
 But it’s those older than them, including key figures within the Washington establishment, who seem to need myths of American exceptionalism to hold onto.

 For many abroad, that vision of the “shining city on the hill” has already died a thousand deaths.
 For some, it was always an illusion to obscure the Washington-engineered coups and client military regimes that defined their national politics for decades.
-For others, what faith they had in the American example was zapped in the torture wards of Abu Ghraib and the mammoth, multi-trillion-dollar excess of the U.S.'s last two decades of ruinous wars.
+For others, what faith they had in the American example was zapped in the torture wards of Abu Ghraib and the mammoth, multitrillion-dollar excess of the United States’ last two decades of ruinous wars.

 Then came Trump, who explicitly cast doubt on the validity of American exceptionalism before wielding it as a blunt nationalist cudgel to attack opponents to the left.
 Under his watch, America became exceptional mostly in the scale of its suffering during the coronavirus pandemic.
 North of the border and across the Atlantic, onlookers could find in America’s woes reasons for pride in their own countries’ universal health care.
 And they could see in the weeks of racial unrest in the United States last summer, as well as the neo-Nazi tattoos sported by some of the Capitol rioters, evidence that their own society’s experiment with multicultural democracy was perhaps in a healthier place.

 “There are Trumps everywhere, so each and everyone should defend their Capitol,” tweeted former Polish prime minister Donald Tusk, turning Trump into a metaphor for the perils facing all liberal democracies.
-Rodrigo Maia, president of Brazil’s chamber of deputies — the equivalent of the U.S. Speaker of the House — warned of the possibility of a similar insurrection should far-right President Jair Bolsonaro, a Trump ally, lose in the 2022 election.
+Rodrigo Maia, president of Brazil’s chamber of deputies — the equivalent of the U.S. speaker of the House — warned of the possibility of a similar insurrection should far-right President Jair Bolsonaro, a Trump ally, lose in the 2022 election.

 Far from the city on a hill, America had become a harbinger of darker days to come.